inference-asia/visionext/.ipynb_checkpoints/README-checkpoint.md

 docker compose up -d
 ```

 The first start downloads the images (about 9 GB).
-If you pulled `1.0.0` before 16 September 2026, run `docker compose pull` once, the images were rebuilt under the same tag.
 Use port 8766 for faces.
 Pin a version tag in anything you deploy.
 The `gallery` volume is explained in [Face Gallery](#face-gallery).
 Keep the service names `objects` and `faces` as written, the dashboard finds the engines by those names.
 The `uploads` volume holds videos uploaded through the dashboard and is shared with both engines.

 Open `http://<host>:8767` in a browser, from the host or any machine on your network, to see the engines come up.
 Each one shows **Connected** once its model is loaded, which takes a few seconds after start.
 You can add a camera there right away, see [Dashboard](#dashboard), or continue with the SDK.